noirplumeria/MirinProject/README.md

 - Seamless purchasing process, allowing users to make transactions within the assistant.
 - Integration with popular e-commerce platforms for product data.
 - Natural language processing for user interactions and queries.

+##Usage

+- Start the virtual assistant with a local server
+- Open your web browser and navigate to http://localhost:3000 or the specified URL provided by the console.
+- Interact with the virtual assistant through the user interface.